vorburger/blog/README.md

 # Michael Vorburger.ch Blog (v3)

+This is the source code for https://blog3.vorburger.ch - you might want to read this there!

+---

 This contains my public Blog like Notes, including "Trip Reports" and such:

 * 2026-03-31 [Calculating Gemini CLI Token Costs for Agentic Vibe Coding](ml/gemini-cli-cost.md)